BitongJam/mbs_signup_address_field/README.md

-# Odoo Module: Google Places API Key Setup
+# Odoo Module: MBS Signup Address Fields

-This module integrates Google Places API with Odoo to enable address autocomplete functionality on the signup form.
+This module is extended of signup_address_fields_fl1 module.

 ---
+How to Setup Google Places on the Field Street
 ## 1. Create a Google Maps API Key

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).